textpattern/textpattern.github.io/brand/user-docs-guide.md

 ### A single documentation page

 The third layer of the support system is the single documentation page that best expands on a given back-end panel concept or scenario.
-A given page may concern many pophelp items, and that’s okay; the need for fewer documentation pages, not more, is the goal.
+A given page may concern many pophelp items, and that's okay; the need for fewer documentation pages, not more, is the goal.

 When [docs collaboration procedures](/brand/#user-docs-procedures) are not throwing a 404, they will guide where to focus editorial attention.
-But for immediate purposes, it is better to draft new documentation only when there’s a clear need for the material.
-Let the writing needed be dictated by the community’s demand for specific information, or its struggle around a pernicious problem.
-Monitor the forum for repeating gripes and you’ll identify the _what_ part.
+But for immediate purposes, it is better to draft new documentation only when there's a clear need for the material.
+Let the writing needed be dictated by the community's demand for specific information, or its struggle around a pernicious problem.
+Monitor the forum for repeating gripes and you'll identify the _what_ part.
 Collaboration between author, editors, and doc-tree architects will take care of the _how_.

 ### Scope and depth of a page

-The scope and depth of a page’s subject matter can be what is needed and not necessarily more, even if more could be said for the sake of thoroughness, or repetition in context.
+The scope and depth of a page's subject matter can be what is needed and not necessarily more, even if more could be said for the sake of thoroughness, or repetition in context.

 Again, consider [software usability](#rely-on-software-usability) and [embedded help tips](#rely-on-embedded-help-tips) in relation to documenting back-end panel features.
 If the features of an otherwise intuitive panel, including what is revealed in panel help tips, are meticulously annotated in user documentation for the sake of doing it, then users wade through needless detail in search of what little may, in fact, need elaboration.